JohnnyKamigashima/jrrhack/README.md

-- 👋 Hi, I’m @jrrhack
+- 👋 Hi, I’m @jrrhack // Johnny H. Kamigashima Brazilian Artwork/Design/Photography professional migrating to iT because it fits me better
-- 👀 I’m interested in Automating tasks
+- 👀 I’m interested in Automating tasks coding useful stuff
-- 🌱 I’m currently learning Python, JS, Html, CSS
+- 🌱 I’m currently learning Python, JS, Html, CSS, Capybara, Ruby, PHP
-- 💞️ I’m looking to collaborate on fun stuff
+- 💞️ I’m looking to collaborate on fun stuff and jobs

 <!---
 jrrhack/jrrhack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.